 During a BodyTalk™ session we take the body out of this stress mode and use neuromuscular feedback to facilitate communication with the clients own innate wisdom.
 This wisdom leads the practitioner to locate the areas that are a priority.
 The practitioner then highlights these areas through a variety of techniques developed from modalities including but not limited to western medical expertise, the energy dynamics of acupuncture, osteopathic and chiropractic philosophy, the clinical findings of applied kinesiology, and the insights of modern physics and mathematics.

-The techniques used typically involve light touch, and gentle tapping of the head and sternum.
+The techniques used typically involve light touch, and gentle tapping of the head and heart.
 The tapping on the head wakes up the brain so it becomes aware of and then repairs the communication link.
 The heart is thought to be a huge energetic center of the body that distributes not just blood, but energy and information throughout the body.
 We tap on the heart to store and harmonize the changes made by the brain and to circulate this change throughout the body.